How to use insulin index of food for better diabetes management

 Wise food choices are critical to stabilising blood sugar levels.
-Foods that require a significant amount of insulin tend to cause large swings in blood sugar levels.
+Foods that require a significant amount of insulin tend to cause significant swings in blood sugar levels.

-If your blood levels are high, you will feel tired and will need to take a large dose of insulin to slow the release of glucose from your liver.
+If your blood levels are high, you will feel tired and will need to take a hefty dose of insulin to slow the release of glucose from your liver.

-If your blood sugars are low, you will feel the need to eat food, preferably something sweet to raise your blood sugars quickly!
+If your blood sugars are low, you will feel the need to eat food, preferably something sweet, to raise your blood sugars NOW!

-It’s hard to control your appetite with these rollercoaster-like swings in blood glucose like the one shown in the chart below.
+It’s hard to control your appetite with these swings in blood glucose.
 Our appetite and survival instincts are strong, and we will eat to raise our blood glucose levels to feel good again.

 Foods with a lower insulin load allow people with type 1 diabetes to smooth out their blood sugar swings and stabilise their food cravings.

 While the cause of the disease is different, people with type 1 and type 2 diabetes are in a similar situation.
 They both have an overall insulin insufficiency.
 People with type 1 don’t produce enough insulin and need to inject insulin.

 The insulin resistance in people with type 2 diabetes means that their pancreas cannot produce enough insulin to keep their blood sugar levels stable.
 Their fat stores can not hold all the energy in the system, so it spills out into the bloodstream, and we see elevated blood glucose levels.